Table of Contents

 Adhering to Colorado's Strict Deadlines

 In Colorado, the clock starts ticking the moment you receive that denial.
 Insurance policies have very strict deadlines for filing an internal appeal.
-If you miss that window—which can be as short as 60 or 90 days—you could lose your right to challenge the decision for good.
-This is one of the most common and heartbreaking reasons why insurance companies deny claims permanently; they just wait for time to run out.
+If you miss that window—which can be as short as 60 or 90 days—you could lose your right to challenge the decision permanently.
+This is one of the most common and heartbreaking reasons why insurance companies deny claims; they simply wait for time to run out.
+While Colorado's three-year statute of limitations under C.R.S. § 13-80-101 provides a broader window for filing lawsuits, that protection doesn't extend to internal insurance appeals.
+Once an insurer denies a claim, the appeal deadline is separate and far shorter.
+Missing this critical deadline eliminates any chance to contest the denial through the insurance company's own process.
+Understanding these timelines is essential, particularly in cases involving modified comparative negligence under C.R.S. § 13-21-111, where fault determinations affect settlements, or in cases potentially involving non-economic damages capped at $1,500,000 as of 2025.

 Using Colorado Law to Your Advantage